peterlidee/streaming/article1.md

 1. The url in the browser address bar immediately updates to `http://localhost:3000/test2/1`.
 2. A loading state ('loading...' in red) is displayed below the pages links [insert image]
-3. After about 3 seconds, the page updates show the page title: page 1 and a new series of post titles. [insert image]
+3. After about 3 seconds the page updates: it shows the page title: page 1 and a new series of post titles. [insert image]

 When navigating to other pages in this test, the same happens.
 The url in the browser changes, the title and ol are replaced with the red 'loading...' text.
 After 3-ish seconds new data renders.